Bhubaneswar senior citizens get exclusive time in parks

-The Bhubaneswar Municipal Corporation (BMC) on Wednesday reopened public parks in the city and reserved a two-hour slot for senior citizens in the morning.
-People aged 60 years and above will be allowed in the park only between 5 AM and 7 AM, as they are vulnerable to novel coronavirus infection, according to an order of the BMC.
+The Bhubaneswar Municipal Corporation (BMC) has reopened public parks in the Odisha capital and reserved a two-hour slot in the morning exclusively for senior citizens.
+People aged 60 years and above will be allowed in the parks only between 5 am and 7 am, as they are vulnerable to novel coronavirus infection, according to a BMC order issued on Wednesday.

 All other age groups are prohibited during this time slot, the order said.
-The parks will remain open from 5 AM to 10 AM and from 4 PM to 6 PM for five days a week, except on Saturdays and Sundays, it said.
+The parks will remain open from 5 am to 10 am and from 4 pm to 6 pm on the five weekdays, it said.

-The BMC requested all the visitors to wear marks and maintain at least two-meter distance between each other while they are in the parks.
-The parks in the state capital and other parts of the state remained closed for the public since the first phase of lockdown on March 22 in Odisha.
+The BMC requested all the visitors to wear marks and maintain at least two-metre social distancing in the parks.
+The parks in Bhubaneswar and other parts of the state remained closed for the public since the imposition of the first phase of lockdown in Odisha on March 22.

-The state government on Monday advised people above 65 years of age, persons with co-morbid conditions, pregnant women and children below the age of 10 years to avoid outdoor movement except for essential and health purposes till June 30..
+The state government had on June 1 advised people above 65 years of age, persons with co-morbid conditions, pregnant women and children below 10 years of age to avoid outdoor movement except for essential work till June 30..

 - READ MORE ON: